Beissner/TodoList/README.md

 ## TodoList

-> A full stack web app built with React, Node, MongoDB and Express.
+> A full stack web app built with React, Node.js, MongoDB and Express.
 Allows users to get organized by creating projects, assigning and completing tasks.

 * Extensive backend API with Node.js and Express
 * Protected routes/endpoints with JWT (JSON Web Tokens)